frandak2/online_retail_analysis/README.md

 # Online_retail_analysis

-EDA to custumer segmetation and recomendation system
+project to create model of costumer segmetation and recomendation system

 ## Installation guide